jessepav/lacygoill-wiki-backup/C/glossary.md

 <https://en.wikipedia.org/wiki/C18_(C_standard_revision)>

-The  wikipedia page  uses the  term `C18`,  but on  the web,  and on  the latest manpage for GCC, `C17` is used more often.
+The wikipedia page  uses the term `C18`, but  on the web, and on  the latest man page for GCC, `C17` is used more often.

 ## GNU C